Patients & Visitors

 Call our Prescription Hotline at 504.702.5124 for refills of your existing medications.

 To maintain a healing environment, University Medical Center is a smoke-free campus.
 Please refrain from smoking, vaping, or using or using any form of tobacco on our campus including grounds, buildings and parking areas.
 If you are a patient, please let your nurse know if you are having problems with not being able to smoke.
 A nicotine patch can be prescribed by your physician while you are in the hospital.
 If you want to quit smoking, we offer free adult counseling sessions for all patients.
 Call our smoking cessation coordinator at 504.702.5178.

 University Medical Center is a Safe Haven site for babies.
 If you are unable to care for your baby and the baby's well-being is in danger, you can bring the newborn up to 60 days old to our hospital or any emergency designated facility or Safe Haven site.

 By leaving the baby in the care of an employee at a Safe Haven facility, parents can give up custody of the newborn with no questions asked.

 Parents do not have to give their name or any other information.
 Safe Haven employees keep everything confidential.
 Parents can call 1.800.CHILDREN (1.800.244.5373) to learn about their parental rights or anonymously give medical information about their baby to be used for adoption purposes.

 For a list of mental health resources in the community, please click here to visit the Behavioral Health section of our website.

-Patient Guide – This guide contains helpful information for your stay at UMC New Orleans.
+This guide contains helpful information for your stay at University Medical Center New Orleans.

-Bereavement and Resource Guide – This pamphlet is offered to help guide you through some of the steps that now need to be taken following the loss of a loved one.
+This pamphlet is offered to help guide you through some of the steps to be taken following the loss of a loved one.